MartineauUK/wireguard/README.md

 '/jffs/configs/WireguardVPN_map' for the WireGuard directives.

-As this is a beta, the layout of the file includes placeholders, but currently, the first column is significant and is used as a primary lookup key and only the 'Auto' and 'Annotation Comment' fileds are extracted/used to determine the actions taken by the script.
+As this is a beta, the layout of the file includes placeholders, but currently, the first column is significant and is used as a primary lookup key and only the 'Auto' and 'Annotation Comment' fields are extracted/used to determine the actions taken by the script.

 e.g.

     wg13    P      xxx.xxx.xxx.xxx/32    103.231.88.18:51820    193.138.218.74    # Mullvad Oz, Melbourne

-is used to auto-start Wireguard VPN 'client' Peer 3 ('wg13')' in Policy mode, where the associated Policy rules are defined as
+is used to auto-start WireGuard VPN 'client' Peer 3 ('wg13')' in Policy mode, where the associated Policy rules are defined as

     rp13    <Dummy VPN 3>172.16.1.3>>VPN<Plex>172.16.1.123>1.1.1.1>VPN<Router>172.16.1.1>>WAN<All LAN>172.16.1.0/24>>VPN